Money blogger Emma Drew's top tips for moving house

 3. Opening a LISA

 A Lifetime ISA, or LISA, is a Government scheme to help you to save either towards your first house purchase or towards retirement once you reach 60 years old.
-In order to open a LISA you need to be aged between 18 and 39 and be a UK resident but you will get a 25% bonus* from the Government for any money you put into your LISA.
+In order to open a LISA you need to be aged between 18 and 39 and be a UK resident but you will get a 25% bonus** up to £1,000 a year from the Government for any money you put into your LISA.
 If you want to use a LISA towards buying your first home then you can use the money 12 months after your first deposit and use it towards a home up to the price of £450,000.

 4. Checking our credit report

 Credit reports show an overall picture of your financial situation, showing if you owe any money to creditors and how well you manage your repayments.
-This is then used to create our credit score.
+This is then used to create your credit score.
 Having a higher credit score means that we will be more attractive to potential mortgage lenders, and we could have access to better rates.
 We have been carefully monitoring our credit reports and credit scores to make improvements where we can.
 Really simple changes like making sure you are on the electoral roll and making any minimum payments on time can make a massive difference.
 We have also used this as a chance to review our open credit accounts, like store cards and credit cards and close the ones that we don’t use including those that don’t have good rates, offers or benefits for us.

 Decluttering is great for your mindset, but it is also great for preparing for a mortgage and a house move.
 Decluttering and selling our unwanted items means we can put more money into our deposit and fees savings, and it also means that we have less stuff to move when we do buy a house.
 Check out The Nottingham’s guide for 4 steps to an organised home for even more tips on decluttering.
 If you are planning on a mortgage application in the next few years then you might want to start preparing for your move now by following some of the tips above.